 History | Fiber Use | Industry Potential | Owning | Owner Requirements | Breeding | Return Home

 Most alpacas are sold off the farm.
-However, there are several Regional and National sales each year.
-More and more, internet auctions have occurred.
+However, there are several Regional and National auctions each year.
+More and more, internet auctions have occurred as well.
 The recent economic environment has affected Suri prices and the alpaca business as it has for most businesses across the USA.
-The economy is expected to be on the rise and Suri alpaca are still a good investment.
+The economy has stablized and Suri alpacas are still a good investment.
 Average Suri Alpacas price ranges:

 BREEDING STOCK - Most Alpaca owners are also breeders.
 It is one of the few investments that have the capability of reproducing its value each year.
 A female giving birth to a female cria has just doubled her value, or paid for herself.
 How many stocks typically have 100% gain in a year?!

 FIBER ANIMALS- There is a market for males, geldings and non-producing females in the fiber market.
 These animals have good value even though they are not producing babies each year.
 All of their energy can go into fiber production.
 They are typically much less expensive to purchase and maintain than breeding stock.
 The fiber market is wide open for serious fiber producers.